navouris/myCoffee/readme/README.md

 # MyCoffee project

-A project of development of a vending machine using Python standard modules, in 8 steps
+A project of development of a vending machine in 8 steps

 1. plain Python single machine operation
 2. functions-lists-dictionaries single machine